apple1417/bl2.parts/attributes/index.md

+---
+description: All attributes that item parts boost, and their effects.
+---

 # Attribute Reference
 This page lists all the attributes that the various part pages refer to, what they control, and what exactly happens when a bonus makes their value larger (more positive).
 You can assume all attributes